 In April 2010, Just Add Spice, published by Penguin was launched.
 Just Add Spice was co-authored with Lyndey Milan and has been received with critical acclaim by the media.

 In July 2011, Ian & Liz Hemphill were presented with the trophy for Herbie’s Spices for winning the Most Outstanding Providore in the ABC Delicious Magazine 2011 Produce Awards.

-In October 2014, the 800 page third edition of The Spice & Herb Bible was launched in Canada, the USA, the UK and Australia.
+In October 2014, the greatly expanded 800 page third edition of The Spice & Herb Bible was launched in Canada, the USA, the UK and Australia.

-Ian is Immediate Past President of Food Media Club Australia Inc. (later called Australian Association of Food Professionals), he continues to conduct Spice Appreciation Classes around Australia and at the Charmhaven Spicery.
+Ian is a Past President of Food Media Club Australia Inc. (later called Australian Association of Food Professionals).
+Ian continues to conduct Spice Appreciation Classes around Australia and at the Charmhaven Spicery.
 Liz and Kate work on new recipes, and come up with new seasonal Boxes of Ideas each season.
 Ian’s informative videos can be seen on You Tube, and he is a regular guest on ABC radio and also manages to fit in guest spots on television, various radio stations in Australia and on cable T.V.
 Ian is currently a board member and chairman of Central Coast Industry Connect, an organisation focused on manufacturing, innovation and employment on the NSW Central Coast.